brodeymc/Team10Project/README.md

 Throughout the remainder of the semester we will be working on a small e-commerce website using Swing, Java, and SQL to sell every computer part possible.

-Below you will find links of everything that you need to know about the project and the tam which is working on it.
+Below you will find links of everything that you need to know about the project and the team which is working on it.

 Meet the Team: